Love the way you turn me on.

 - Celebrity Endorsement:

-- During their original run, the band endorsed name-brand products during their most popular years.
-Most notably, Coca-Cola, which peaked with a contest run by the soda company that tied into their Magic Summer tour.
-Sadly, the "Magic Cans" caused a lot more grief than expected.
-(Your Golden Ticket was supposed to pop up through the opening of the can if you won.
-This did not work so well in practice.)
+- During their original run, the band endorsed name-brand products during their most popular years, most notably Coca-Cola.
+This peaked with a contest run by the soda company that tied into their Magic Summer tour.
+Sadly, the "Magic Cans" caused a lot more grief than expected, as the gimmick of the Golden Ticket popping up through the opening of the can didn't work so well in practice.

 - Since his mother's death from breast cancer, Danny has become an outspoken supporter of the Susan G. Komen Foundation, with proceeds from some of NKOTB's merchandise during the reunion tour and all of the profits from his solo album Stronger: Remember Betty going to the Foundation.